jlumpe/jlumpe-gambit-lab-nb/experiments/201031-database-v1.1-software-version-migration/Readme.md

       * `species_has_match` - whether this species has a matching taxon in `201122-taxon-name-matching`.
       * `new_in_match` - whether the new taxon is a descendant of the species match.
       * `reclassified` - whether this genome was reclassified from its original genus/species to the current one during our curation process.
+  * `201215-unmatched-species-taxonomy-trees/`
+    * `201215-unmatched-species-taxonomy-trees-report.html` - HTML report containing taxonomy trees for genomes in species for which automated taxon matching did not produce a result.
+See notebook description for more info.